Entire-Circus/Product-availability-tracker/README.md

 Create a Telegram bot and obtain your bot token from BotFather.

-Replace the placeholders in the script with your actual TOKEN and CHAT_ID:
+Replace the placeholders in the script with your actual TOKEN and CHAT_ID.